Medical Education Fellowship

 - Develop and execute educational research that contributes to the advancement of health professions education and patient care.

 There are 4 key dimensions to the program outlined below.
-The following will assist the fellow in developing skills that fall under each dimension: The Master of Health Professions Education (MHPE) degree coursework, participation in fellowship didactics, attendance at select regional and national workshops and conferences, and experiential learning through projects and mentorship in TMC Dept EM and UMKCs simulation center.
+The following will assist the fellow in developing skills that fall under each dimension: The Master of Health Professions Education (MHPE) degree coursework, participation in fellowship didactics, attendance at select regional and national workshops and conferences, and experiential learning through projects and mentorship in University Health Dept EM and UMKCs simulation center.

 - Teaching Skills, Theory, and Educational Principles